Khaa288/ReactJS-Projects/README.md

-# ReactJS Lifecycle Methods Class Components with Cyclopedia
+# ReactJS Lifecycle Methods Class and Functional Components with Cyclopedia